ioBroker/ioBroker.docs/docs/en/adapterref/iobroker.ical/README.md

 #### OwnCloud Calendar
 To include a hardcooked calendar of an OwnCloud, you have to approve this calendar in the calendar view in OwnCloud as a hardcourt calendar and there the link.

+#### NextCloud Calendar
+To include a NextCloud calendar, the download link of the single desired calendar of a user must be copied in the calendar view in NextCloud.
+To do this, log in to NextCloud as a user and go to 'Calendar'.
+In the left column, click on the desired calendar by the circle with three dots.
+In the menu that appears hover with the mouse over 'Download' and right click to copy the link.
+Example: https://192.168.1.234/remote.php/dav/calendars/MYCALENDAR/personal/?export (it is important that the link contains "?export").

+Enter this URL into the ioBroker.ical adapter with username and password.
+This must be done individually for all desired calendars of all users.

 #### Baikal lightweight CalDAV+CardDAV Server
 The Baikal server offers the "ics-export" plugin that allows to export a calendar as a single ICal file.
 This export plugin is selected with the URL and allows seamless integration with this ioBroker adaptor.
 Please add the export filter to the URL of your calendar (`https://SERVER/baikal/cal.php/calendars/path/to/calendar?export&accept=ical`).
 If you encounter authentication issues, please change the `WebDAV authentication type` from `DIGEST` to `BASIC` in the admin settings of the WebUI of the Baikal server.